TomFrost/fs_eventbridge/README.md

 ## Why?
 Engineers using MacOS and Docker have wrestled with not having FSEvents file change notifications propagate to the docker VM's inotify for too long -- particularly those mounting shares via NFS.
 Hacks that try to fire `touch` commands off via SSH are slow and unreliable.
 FS-EventBridge was created to run on the root Boot2Docker VM, allowing other tooling (official client coming soon) to listen for changes on the host OS and forward them through the event bridge in real time, over a single low-overhead connection.

-## Disclaimer
-This is my first non-toy Rust app, and may destroy all your servers.
-It's also under early development.
-Use at your own risk.
-Friendly constructive criticism is _very_ appreciated!

 ## License
 FS-EventBridge is distributed under the ISC license.
 See LICENSE.txt for details.